In this article:

 You also have the option to mark the mailing sent at this point, which is generally a good idea if you are planning to print/mail the letters/labels/envelopes.

 Draft versus sent mailings

-When you create a new mailing, it will automatically be in a Draft state and will listed on the Draft Mailings page.
+When you create a new mailing, it will automatically be in a Draft state and will be listed in the Draft Mailings tab.

 You can mark a mailing as sent and move it into your "Sent" mailings by changing the status via the dropdown menu in the Status column.
 Your mailing will now be viewable in the Sent mailings tab as part of your mailings history.